developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/features/index.md

 ## Overview

-This guide covers advanced EHS features such as Kiosk Mode and Secure Mode.
+advanced EHS features such as Kiosk Mode and Secure Mode.
 It assumes a working knowledge of Enterprise Home Screen and use of its [Advanced Settings](../settings) through direct manipulation of the `enterprisehomescreen.xml` config file.
 For those not familiar with these procedures, please refer to the [About](../about) and [Setup](../setup) pages and the [Advanced Settings Guide](../settings) before continuing.

 <b>Note</b>: Many of the capabilities of EHS can be accomplished manually on the device, programmatically through [EMDK](/emdk-for-android/4-0/guide/about) or remotely using [StageNow](/stagenow/2-2/about/) or a third-party mobile device management (MDM) system (if supported by that MDM system).
 EHS simply puts the capabilities into a single tool.